 Plating and Presentation 2 day Chef’s Class with Peter Frost

-This Advanced two day course is aimed at chefs who would like to really advance their skills to the next level.
-Covering a six-course fine dining Tasting Menu, taught by Super Yacht Head Chef Peter Frost.
+This Advanced two-day course is aimed at chefs who would like to really advance their skills to the next level.
+Covers a six-course fine dining Tasting Menu, taught by Super Yacht Head Chef Peter Frost.

 This course will extensively cover plating and presentation alongside many vast modern techniques and skills to really elevate your skills and techniques in the galley and beyond.
 Sous vide, fermentation, espumas, jellification, sugar work and so much more.